MUSIC CURRICULUM STATEMENT

 The highlight of the School’s year is the House Music Competition.
 The event commences with the solo competitions where each of the School’s Houses, led by their House Captains, puts forward their best musicians in the categories of strings, woodwind, brass, piano, percussion, singing and guitar.
 A winner is selected from each category and the overall winner for the best performance is then invited to perform at the main House Music event which takes place in October and typically attracts an audience of around 1,800.
 The points from the solo competition contribute to the overall scores.

-At the main event, which in recent years has taken place at The Kingsgate Church and Conference Centre in Peterborough, the House Captains host performances by the Orchestra, Choir, Junior Department and Band from each of the four Houses.
+At the main event, which in recent years has taken place at either The Kingsgate Church and Conference Centre or The Cresset Theatre in Peterborough, the House Captains host performances by the Orchestra, Choir, Junior Department and Band from each of the four Houses.